jhwhenry/cpd/CPD_Upgrade_511_TO_522.md

 ```

-- Run the cpd-cli manage login-to-ocp command to log in to the cluster.
+- Log in to the OpenShift cluster

 ```
 ${CPDM_OC_LOGIN}
 ```

-- Run the command for upgrading MANTA service.
+- Run the command for upgrading DataLineage service.

 ```
 cpd-cli manage apply-cr \